Skip to main content

 About

-Heretic + Hexen is a single player and multiplayer role playing shooter game with a fantasy theme.
+Heretic + Hexen is a single player and multiplayer role playing shooter game with fantasy and violence themes.
 It was developed by id Software and was released on August 7, 2025.
 It received very positive reviews from players.

 Skip User Reviews